turbot/steampipe-plugin-aws/docs/tables/aws_eks_fargate_profile.md

 # Table: aws_eks_cluster

-As an administrator, you can use a Fargate profile to declare which pods run on Fargate.
-You can do this through the profile’s selectors.
-You can add up to five selectors to each profile.
-Each selector contains a namespace and optional labels.
-For every selector, you must define a namespace for every selector.
+The Fargate profile allows an administrator to declare which pods run on Fargate.
+Each profile can have up to five selectors that contain a namespace and optional labels.
+You must define a namespace for every selector.
 The label field consists of multiple optional key-value pairs.
+Pods that match a selector (by matching a namespace for the selector and all of the labels specified in the selector) are scheduled on Fargate.

 ## Examples